-The majority of young people spend many of their waking hours at school, surrounded by teachers, administrators, and peers who often have different views and opinions than they do.
-For LGBTQ youth in particular, school can be a tricky place to explore who they are and how they identify, especially if they face harassment, discrimination, or a lack of resources.
-The Trevor Project is here to offer nonjudgmental support to all LGBTQ young people who may be in crisis, or need immediate help.
-You are not alone!v
+The majority of young people spend many of their waking hours at school, surrounded by teachers, administrators, and peers.
+For LGBTQ young people, school can be a tricky place to explore who they are and how they identify, especially if they face harassment, discrimination, or a lack of resources.
+The Trevor Project is here to offer nonjudgmental support to all LGBTQ young people who may be in crisis, need immediate help, or just need someone to talk to.
+You are not alone!

 1. One of my “friends” told the whole school that I’m gay, and now I’m being bullied every day.
 I feel so alone.
 What can I do?